 Triangle was recently featured as the cover story in the Upstate Business Journal, with an article detailing our history and how we have sustained as a company for over seven decades in Greenville.
-You can read the article below:

 Ingenuity.
 Hard work.
 Dedication.
 Those words are the guiding principles that have kept Greenville’s Triangle Construction thriving for the past 70 years, according to board chairman Tracy Pellett.

 Pellett’s father, John Pellett Jr., started the company in 1947 alongside his college friends Heyward Morgan and Nelson Tracy.
 After opening a small office in downtown Greenville, the trio secured their first contract and built a 50,000-square-foot warehouse for Poe Hardware and Supply along Perry Avenue.

 “They really struggled to complete some of their first projects, because there was a shortage of construction materials after World War II,” Tracy Pellett said.
 “Luckily, they were able to make do with what they could find at the time.”